FAQ - Animal Services

 Non emergency situations may include dogs running loose, barking dogs, animals that are dead and stray animals that have been restrained by residents.

-A. Unlicensed dogs are held 3 days.
-Licensed dogs are held 7 days, cats are held 1-2 days.
+A. Dogs and cats without licenses, tags, or microchips are held 3 business days.
+Licensed, tagged, or chipped dogs are held 7 business days.
 After the holding period is over, the animal is assessed for health, behavior and adoptability so that the pet can be moved into a new permanent home, a placement partner, or foster environment.

 A. The different cities in Washington County have their own number limits.
 If you live within one of the incorporated cities, please check with their zoning or planning section for their regulations.
 In the unincorporated parts of Washington County, you may own four or less adult dogs.
 County Code Compliance Officers should be notified if you feel that your neighbors are out of compliance.